 The building closed in the mid-to-late 1980s.
 Its owner, Ralph Sachs, had owned the building since 1981.

 Since the building's closing, it sat neglected for decades.
 Its main staircase had been removed, making access to the higher floors difficult.

 In March 2012, several bricks from the front facade fell off the Charlevoix, hitting a car below.

 On June 13, 2012, the City Historic District Commission held a hearing on the proposed demolition of the Charlevoix.
-Because the building is in the Park Avenue Historic District, the commission would need to approve the demolition.
+Because the building was in the Park Avenue Historic District, the commission would need to approve the demolition.
 Sachs was not at the hearing, but his representatives urged the commission to allow for the building to come down, citing the falling bricks; the fact that the building is a frequent target of squatters and urban explorers; the building lacks any historical details; and that Sachs had been unable to find a developer or buyer for the building.
-They also said that Sachs didn’t have the financial means to rehab, secure or demolish the building himself.
+They also said that Sachs didn't have the financial means to rehab, secure or demolish the building himself.

 Jerry Belanger, owner of The Park Bar across the street, complained that the city doesn't enforce code violations and blasted Sachs.
 He said the building would cost millions to fix - and that just isn't going to happen.
 He also said Sachs will never fix it.
 He said, as a preservationist, it grieves him to say it, but the building should come down.
 But he also made it clear that it's Sachs' fault and that Sachs hides behind the widespread abuse of landlords in the city.